 Most of my writing here relates to that ancient form of Christian community known as the church.
 You will notice that I am particularly interested in the ways Christian communities can (or fail to) serve the common good.
 I find this to be a particularly curious and challenging thing in our post-Christendom context.
 Since the beginning of the pandemic I’ve begun posting drafts (w/ audio) of my sermons.
 I do this with reluctance, as I believe that a sermon is something that happens in the context of a specific community of faith.
 However, I’ve found that making this part of my pastoral practice more widely available has been appreciated at a time when we cannot gather in-person.

 A bit about me: I am a pastor-theologian, currently serving as Lead Pastor at Ottawa Mennonite Church.
 Before taking on this role I was Associate Professor of Christian Theology at Prairie College.
+I’ve also served on the boards of several non-profit organizations.
 In case it matters, I worked my way through school as a wilderness guide and farm hand.
 I still like to think I know my way around mountains and lakes.
 My family and I grow what we can in our smallish backyard.
 We also enjoy exploring the museums and green space in and around Canada’s capital city.
 Luckily for us, we are within driving distance of two of the greatest places in the world: Algonquin Park and Adirondack Park.
 Both of these parks are remarkable examples of landscapes reclaimed from industrial exploitation.
 They are hopeful places.